dapr/dotnet-sdk/daprdocs/README.md

 ### .NET SDK docs source

-Although the docs site code and content is in the [docs repo](https://github.com/dapr/docs), the .NET Python SDK content and images are within the `content` and `static` directories, respectively.
+Although the docs site code and content is in the [docs repo](https://github.com/dapr/docs), the .NET SDK content and images are within the `content` and `static` directories, respectively.

 This allows separation of roles and expertise between maintainers, and makes it easy to find the docs files you are looking for.